distributedlife/distributedlife.com/data/food/ramen.md

 She persists and picks up a piece of pork to nibble.

 > I can’t.
-I’m Sorry.
+I’m sorry.

 The smell reminds her of a place we went to in China, Zhujiajie.
 Small passageways wend between shops where boiled body-parts of pig glisten in the sun.
 The smell was overpowering and somehow the ramen-faux-pork smell brings it all back.

 I consume both bowls.

-When you consider that I had ramen for lunch that day and for dinner the night before I have had four bowls of ramen within 24 hours; the ramen version of autofellatio.
-Those that can do, damn the consequences.
+When you consider that I had ramen for lunch that day and for dinner the night before, I have had four bowls of ramen within 24 hours; the ramen version of autofellatio.
+It's not a question of right or wrong.
+Those that can do.

 Jess had instant noodles.